 What are solo ads?

 Solo ads are email advertisements that you purchase from someone else’s email list.
-Since email marketing has gotten the highest ROI, Solo Ads have become so popular among marketers because of four main reasons.
+Since email marketing has yielded the highest ROI, Solo Ads have become increasingly popular among marketers due to four main reasons.

 - Solo ads are cost-effective